 The exhibition as a whole includes immersive installations spanning two floors at KODE 4.
 SOLIDS plays with our sense of space and challenges our notions of safety and history.
 What happens when the structures you trust are in a state of permanent dissolution?
 And, what happens to time when one is sitting still while everything around is in a state of constant flux?

 The collaboration between Gómez-Egaña and Carte Blanche challenges the concept of what a dance performance can be.
 The installation moves, peels off layers and reveals itself.
 Elements are mirrored, moved, stretched, knotted, and dissolved.
 The dancers make things happen: they move the walls, manipulate objects and give energy and presence to a dynamic space that is constantly evolving.
-The installation on the second floor galleries, which was recently vacated from the collection of paintings from 1400-1900, is a large scale kinetic work that questions the architecture of the museum itself as a presence and as bearer of history.
+The installation on the first floor galleries, which was recently vacated from the collection of paintings from 1400-1900, is a large scale kinetic work that questions the architecture of the museum itself as a presence and as bearer of history.

 “Solids” is a meditation on the fact that everything that seems solid and lasting in actuality is fragile and temporary.
 The title also refers to Marshall Berman’s book “All that is Solid melts into air” (itself a quote from Karl Marx).
 The book is about the experience of modernity as a reality where nothing is stable and nothing is what it seems.

 The last time Carte Blanche visited KODE was with the dance performance «Øy», an energetic and youthful mix of concert and dance.
 When Carte Blanche and Gómez-Egaña take over KODE 4, the result will be a hybrid between dance and exhibition that is both immersive and extraordinary.